graphql-hive/graphql-conf-2025-gateway-workshop/SLIDES.md

 9. OpenTelemetry tracing → Jaeger

 <!--
-- Okay, let me walk you through exactly how we're going to structure our time together
+- Alright, let me walk you through exactly how we're going to structure our time together
 - The flow will look like this:
-- First we get the foundation working with basic federation
+- First we get the foundation working with basic federation between our two services
 - Then we add the production features which are the meat of this workshop
 - Finally we polish the gateway with enterprise-grade features
-- TODO: should we migrate to hive console?
 - The timeline is ambitious but totally achievable!
 -->